Skip to main content

 Complete Thoughts90%+82%41%-50%

 Biden had arrived at Camp David six days early.
+But he was exhausted.
+Needed naps during prep.

 “We finally beat Medicare.”

 Within 30 days, an incumbent president withdrew.
+Unprecedented.

 September 10, 2024.
 Kamala Harris scores 8.2/10.
 Highest rating since Reagan.